Interdisciplinary Studies (IDS) Major

 IDS students are supported through a four-year curriculum tailored to self-designed and project-based inquiry.
 Lower-level courses are oriented to intellectual exploration and academic flexibility, while upper-level courses are designed to support students as they execute their self-designed majors, culminating in a year-long capstone experience in the senior year.

 Individually Designed Interdisciplinary Program (IDIP)

-Even with the multitude of arts and communication majors and minors from which to choose, students occasionally have a vision that cannot be adequately realized within these offerings.
+Separate and distinct from the Interdisciplinary Studies (IDS) major above, and even with the multitude of arts and communication majors and minors from which to choose, already matriculated students occasionally have a vision that cannot be adequately realized within these offerings.
 The Individually Designed Interdisciplinary Program (IDIP) allows students to design their own major by combining courses from two or more academic departments, or a department and the Institute, around a well-defined area of interest.

-Students design an interdisciplinary major program in consultation with the Office of Academic Advsing and faculty members from the different departments where the coursework is based.
+Students design an IDIP in consultation with the Office of Academic Advising and faculty members from the different departments where the coursework is based.
 A student’s course plan for the major must include a minimum of 44 credits for the BA or the BS.
 Because IDIPs usually involve the completion of prerequisites in more than one department, students are allowed to include up to 52 credits in the major.
-To be eligible, students must have a cumulative GPA of 3.0 or higher at the time of application, and they must complete a petition for an interdisciplinary major program and have it approved by the faculty review committee before beginning their junior year.
+To be eligible, students must have a cumulative GPA of 3.0 or higher at the time of application, and they must complete a petition for an IDIP and have it approved by the faculty review committee not before the end of the second semester of the freshman year and no later than the beginning their junior year.